rathisekaran/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 Eventually, when a primary is discovered, any hosts not in the primary's host list are removed.

-Using electionId to detect stale primaries
+Using setVersion and electionId to detect stale primaries
-''''''''''''''''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Replica set members running MongoDB 2.6.10+ or 3.0+ include an ObjectId called "electionId" in their ismaster response.
+Replica set members running MongoDB 2.6.10+ or 3.0+ include an integer called "setVersion" and an ObjectId called
+"electionId" in their ismaster response.
+Starting with MongoDB 3.2.0, replica sets can use two different replication protocol versions; electionIds from one protocol version must not be compared to electionIds from a different protocol.

+Because protocol version changes require replica set reconfiguration, clients use the tuple (setVersion, electionId) to detect stale primaries.

-The client remembers the greatest electionId reported by a primary, and distrusts primaries with lesser electionIds.
+The client remembers the greatest setVersion and electionId reported by a primary, and distrusts primaries from older setVersions or from the same setVersion but with lesser electionIds.
+It compares setVersions as integer values.
-It compares electionIds as 12-byte big-endian integers, so ObjectIds generated later are considered greater.
+It compares electionIds as 12-byte big-endian integers.
 This prevents the client from oscillating between the old and new primary during a split-brain period, and helps provide read-your-writes consistency with write concern "majority"